Rocket City Mushrooms Takes Off Toward Bright Future

 Marsh officially went into business in March 2021, when he received his Madison County retail license.
 He grows several mushroom varieties: blue oysters, golden oysters, black pearl king oysters, old road oysters (Mossy Creek mushrooms), super scallop oysters (MCM), and Oden’s beard lion’s mane, which is a wild clone from Madison County.

 “I’ve really been growing mushrooms for a couple of years,” Marsh said.
 “I sell to a bunch of upscale restaurants in Huntsville and two in Birmingham.
 I even sell to a vegan-type restaurant, which supplies 60% of my sales right now.”

-Rocket City Mushrooms can be found at several restaurants, including the Veggie, Cotton Row and the Bottle Domain South.
+Rocket City Mushrooms can be found at several restaurants, including The Veggie, Cotton Row, The Bottle and Domain South.
 One restaurant features a mushroom sandwich with mushroom toppings.
 Cotton Row uses Rocket City’s produce in a wide variety of dishes.
 At the Veggie at Lowe Mill in Huntsville, specializing in vegan comfort food, customers can enjoy Marsh’s mushrooms in five entrees.
 The eatery uses Rocket City’s mushrooms to make vegan chicken fingers.

 “It’s delicious,” Marsh said of the dish.